section-engineering-education/engineering-education/articles/documenting-node-js-rest-api-using-swagger/index.md

 In this article, we will implement the specifications using the `JSON` format.
 With this format we will document from `.js` files.

 ### Setting up the development server
-Since the main focus is on documenting a REST API, we won't deal with creating one, but we will clone one from this [Github repository](https://github.com/mwangiKibui/node.js-simple-api).
+Since the main focus is on documenting a REST API, we won't deal with creating one, but we will clone one from this [GitHub repository](https://github.com/mwangiKibui/node.js-simple-api).

 The API will use the following dependencies:
 - [lowdb](https://www.npmjs.com/package/lowdb): For storing the data.
 - [morgan](https://www.npmjs.com/package/morgan): For logging the requests.
 - [nanoid](https://www.npmjs.com/package/nanoid): For generating the ID's.